ethereum/execution-apis/README.md

 There are several mechanisms for testing specification contributions and client conformance.

-First is the [OpenRPC validator][validator].
+First is the [OpenRPC validator](https://open-rpc.github.io/schema-utils-js/functions/validateOpenRPCDocument.html).
 It performs some basic syntactic checks on the generated specification.

 ```console